10 Best Macarons in Paris: Don’t Settle For Just Any Macaron

 If you want a more relaxing trip, I’d suggest booking seven days.
 This way you have a buffer to deal with jet lag and aren’t rushing to squeeze in everything.

-I fully support Sabrina Fairchild’s famous quote, that “Paris is always a good idea”.
+I fully support Sabrina Fairchild’s famous quote, that “Paris is always a good idea” from the film Sabrina.

 Personally, I love it in the spring and summer.
 I find all the flowers and gardens absolutely charming that time of year.